Kode-Cultur/rusty-gopher/README.md

 # rusty-gopher
 rusty-gopher is a gopher daemon written in rust.

+Warning, this is WIP code.
+It may not work at all.

 ## Building

 As of now (2016-12-22) you need rust-nightly to build rusty-gopher.
 The recommended way to install/manage your rust installation is [rustup](https://www.rustup.rs/).